mysociety/fixmystreet/customising/language.md

 ## Setup

-The translations for most FixMyStreet strings are stored as standard gettext files, in `FixMyStreet.po` files under `locale/<lang>/LC_MESSAGES/`.
+The translations for most FixMyStreet strings are stored as standard
+<a href="{{ site.baseurl }}glossary/#gettext" class="glossary">gettext</a>
+files, in `FixMyStreet.po` files under `locale/<lang>/LC_MESSAGES/`.
 A few full pages, such as the FAQ, and emails, are stored separately in the templates directory and should be translated by creating new templates in your cobrand.

+Firstly, set the
+<code><a href="{{ site.baseurl }}customising/config/#languages">LANGUAGES</a></code>
-Firstly, set the `LANGUAGES` configuration option to the languages your site uses.
+configuration option to the languages your site uses.
 This is an array of strings specifying what language or languages your installation uses.
-For example, if your site is available in English, French, and German, you would have:
+For example, if your site is available in English, French, and German, you would
+have:

     LANGUAGES:
         - 'en-gb,English,en_GB'